 Janet Tavakoli is the former Executive Director, Head of Financial Engineering in the Global Financial Markets Division at Westdeutsche Landesbank in London.
 She headed market risk management for the capital markets group for Bank One in Chicago.
 Tavakoli headed the asset swap trading desk at Merrill Lynch in New York, headed mortgage backed securities marketing for Merrill Lynch in New York, and headed mortgage backed securities marketing to Japanese clients for PaineWebber in New York.
 She also worked for Goldman Sachs in mortgage marketing and for Bear Stearns heading marketing for quantitative research.

 During her career, she has been registered and licensed with the SFA, NASD, ASE, CBOE, NYSE, PSE and the NFA and has passed the Series 7, 63, 65, and 3 qualifying exams.
 As a risk consultant, she is not registered or licensed with these agencies, since she is not affiliated with an investment advisory or a brokerage firm.

-Ms. Tavakoli is a frequent lecturer and speaker and has published numerous books and articles on structured finance.
-She has served as an Adjunct Associate Professor of Finance at the University of Chicago’s Graduate School of Business (Chicago Booth) where she taught derivatives: futures, forwards, options, credit derivatives, and swaps.
-She holds a B.S. in Chemical Engineering from the Illinois Institute of Technology, and an MBA from the University of Chicago Graduate School of Business where she earned an MBA in Finance.
+Ms. Tavakoli has served as an Adjunct Associate Professor of Finance at the University of Chicago’s Graduate School of Business (Chicago Booth) where she taught derivatives: futures, forwards, options, credit derivatives, and swaps.
+She holds a B.S. in Chemical Engineering from the Illinois Institute of Technology, and an MBA from the University of Chicago’s Booth Graduate School of Business with concentrations in finance and statistics.